ml7757/nimajason/content/english/_index.md

 ---
-title: "Poems in Tigrinya."
+title: Poems in Tigrinya.
 accent_1: "#4189DD"
 accent_2: "#12AD2B"
 accent_3: "#EA0437"
 logo: "#FFC726"
-sidebar_title: "Poems and stories in the language of my people."
+sidebar_title: Poems and stories in the language of my people.
-theme: "light"
+theme: light

 ---
 Hello.
 I'm Awet.
 And welcome to my passion project.
 Through my poems and stories, I wish to share with you the love I have for Tigrinya, the language of my people, and my homeland of Eritrea.
 Please enjoy and thanks for stopping by.

 {{< divider >}}